opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 * ``--interval 15`` : stats are checked and shown periodically (in seconds) in this interval when traffic is flowing
 * ``--json results.json`` : collected data are stored in this file after run is finished

 .. note:: It is your responsibility to clean up resources if needed when ``--no-cleanup`` parameter is used.
-You can use the nfvbench_cleanup helper script for that purpose
+You can use the nfvbench_cleanup helper script for that purpose.

 The ``--json`` parameter makes it easy to store NFVbench results.
-To display collected results in a table form, do:
+The --show-summary (or -ss) option can be used to display the results in a json results file in a text tabular format:

 .. code-block:: bash

-    nfvbench --show-summary results.json    # or shortcut -ss results.json
+    nfvbench --show-summary results.json

-Second example aims to show how to specify which supported flow to run:
+This example shows how to specify a different packet path:

 .. code-block:: bash